samarelo/BB10-BatteryMonitor/README.md

   How to start monitoring

-    From the Main pane, click on the Start button.
+    From the MAIN pane, click on the Start button.
 This will start monitoring the battery life.

 How to stop monitoring

-    From the Main pane, click on the Stop  button.
+    From the MAIN pane, click on the Stop  button.
 This will stop monitoring the battery life.

+** Use DEMO data instead **

+    From ABOUT pane, click on the Use Demo Data button

 How to view history data